Samuel-Campbell/ml-challenge-expenses/README.md

 # ML Technique used
 ## Hypothesis
 ### Decision Trees
 Would have made sense if money spent was directly correlated to the category of prediction. (brackets of spent money).
 In this context, using continuous values didn't feel appropriate as spending 1000$ could indicate a very expensive dinner or a plane ticket.
-For this reason, the decision tree would have performed very poorly in my opinion.
+For this reason, the decision tree would have performed very poorly in my opinion (**in the long run with more data given the bias**).

 ### Support Vector Machines
 Support vector machines are great at binary classification OR combinational results where 1 estimator is chosen for every classification.
 However, for this problem an output may have many values.
 The only option would be a one vs. rest classifier at which point I believe there are more elegant techniques for this approach.
+The SVM is hard to configure although it may still present with higher accuracy given a small dataset.

 ### Deep Learning (Chosen)
 The Deep Learning classifier is excellent for this particular problem as it solves both problematic stated above.
 The classifier can predict multiple categories while updating feature weights in order to give context to the input data.
 For instance, 1000$ may signify travels, or luxury dinner (paid for many people) but that can't be determined unless there is context attributed to this dollar value.
 This is where decisions trees may fail in my opinion for this particular problem.